LukeV37/Pileup_Project/README.md

 The `delphes` folder contains code to simulate the ATLAS detector.
 See `delphes/README.md` for more details.

-Tested on Ubuntu 22.04 machine and on EL9 lxplus machine.
+Tested on Ubuntu 22.04, EL9 lxplus machine, and even WSL2.

 >[!NOTE]
 > root must be installed on the system before `./install.sh` script can be run.